 If you are a hardworking adult Nigerian who is earning some amount of money each month and has always wondered about real estate, then this article is for you.
-Whether you are interested in owning a home, good office space or simply looking for a great investment vehicle, you need to know one thing.
-What’s the ‘real’ in real estate?
+Whether you are interested in owning a home, a good office space or simply looking for a great investment vehicle, you need to know one thing.
+What’s the “real” in real estate?

-I have come to realize that most people are discouraged when they think of the possibility of owning property.
+I have come to realise that people are discouraged when they think of the possibility of owning property.
 They dispel the thought of it on the premise that it is outside their possible reach.
 The truth is that it can be expensive and complicated.
 And with the fraudulent activities of some shady developers, it’s easy to see why people are even more discouraged.
-But I wish to reassure you that it is possible for ordinary people like you and me to own property.
+But I wish to reassure you that it is possible for ordinary people like you and I to own property.
 It’s been done before and you can make it happen for yourself.
 Yes, it is expensive.
 Yes, it can be complicated.
 But it can also be simplified.
 It can still be affordable.
 And it is always a good investment.
-This is the ‘real’ of real estate.
+This is the real of real estate.

 So where do you start?

 - Knowledge: It is power, and in the world of real estate this couldn’t be truer.
 No one goes in knowing everything they need to do and exactly how to.
 The difference between those who succeed and those who don’t is the knowledge they commit to gaining.
 Don’t just go off on someone’s say-so.
 Create your own learning experience.
 The more knowledge you have, the easier it will be for you to make good and profitable decisions.
 So, stay informed.
 Read, ask questions, research, try.